 But first, you’ll need to learn about the Michigan state rules and regulations that lay out the requirements for forming your LLC.

 Here’s a detailed primer on navigating the LLC formation process in MI.

 - Step 2: Sign up for a registered agent

-- Step 4: Obtain an EIN from the IRS
+- Step 4: Obtain an Employer Identification Number from the IRS

 - Step 5: Prepare an LLC operating agreement